Navigating YouTube (2023): What Parents, Educators, & Students Need to Know

 Reporting inappropriate content

-If you see a video that you feel is inappropriate for any viewer, report the video.
+If you see any inappropriate videos or videos containing harmful content or hate speech, report the videos.
 YouTube policy specialists manually review flagged videos

 • Tap the video and the menu at the top will appear